 If you are NOT eligible for the monthly tax deduction (MTD), then you have to submit your income tax returns for the prior years AND the current year of your departure, resignation or retirement.

-What If Your Application for Tax Clearance is Delayed?
+What if Your Application for Tax Clearance Is Delayed?

 Delay in submitting the application for tax clearance may be subject to penalty.
 Even though LDHN will take the employer to task, it is also your responsibility to ensure this does not happen.
-And by doing so, you get monies due to you as soon as possible.
+And by doing so, you get money due to you as soon as possible.

 So, what is the penalty?